How three cultivar-rich but genetically homogeneous types of bananas came to dominate global production.

 Two types of bananas, the Maoli-Popoulu and Iholena, similarly saw their diversity increase after some cultivars were taken out of their ancestral home.
 Except that instead of heading west, like the ancestors of Plantains and EAHBs, they were taken east (see Outsourcing diversification).
 Their diversity has declined of late, but a few hot spots remain, like New Caledonia for Maolis, Fiji for Popoulus and Hawaii for Iholenas.

 The more recent diversification of Cavendish bananas attests to the enduring importance of this age-old process.
 Growers have used it mainly to improve agronomic performance, but the emergence of TR4, the fungal strain to which Cavendish cultivars are susceptible, has opened up a new focus of selection.
 Since the 1990s, the Taiwan Banana Research Institute has been using its infested fields to select for less susceptible variants.
 These so-called GCTCVs, for Giant Cavendish tissue-culture variants (tissue culture increases mutations), are under continuous selection to decrease their susceptibility to TR4.

 It’s difficult to know the extent of the diversity represented by these globe-trotting bananas.
 The Plantains and EAHBs alone are estimated to be represented by more than 100 cultivars each.
-Together with the Cavendish, Maoli-Popoulu and Iholena cultivars, these types of bananas could easily represent more than a third of all cultivars, whose number is estimated at 1,000.
+Together with the Cavendish, Maoli-Popoulu and Iholena cultivars, these types of bananas could easily represent more than a third of all cultivars, whose number is estimated to be over 1,000.
 As high as it is, their share of cultivar diversity pales in comparison to their hold on production.

 According to the 2014 FruiTrop banana stats curated by CIRAD scientist Thierry Lescot (who breaks down country stats into four categories: Cavendish cultivars, other dessert cultivars, Plantain cultivars, and other cooking cultivars), Cavendish cultivars account for 46% of global production, Plantains 15% and the EAHBs of eastern Africa 12%.
 Together these three types of bananas account for nearly 75% of the global production of bananas.